fygar256/general-assembler-axx/README.md

 ・Comments

-Writing `/*` in a pattern file makes the part after `/*` on that line a comment.
-Currently, you cannot close the line with `*/`.
+If you write `/*` in the pattern file, the part after `/*` on that line will become a comment.
+Currently, you cannot close it with `*/`.
 It is only valid for the part after `/*` on that line.

-Assembly line comments are `;`.
+Comments on the assembly line are `;`.

 ・Case sensitivity, variables

 Uppercase letters in mnemonic and operands in the pattern file are treated as character constants.
-Lowercase letters are treated as variables.
-The value of the expression or symbol that corresponds to that position is assigned to the variable from mnemonic and operands.
+If they are lowercase, they are treated as one-character variables.
+From mnemonic and operands, the value of the expression or symbol that corresponds to that position is assigned to the variable.

 Lowercase variables are referenced from error_patterns and binary_list.
 Lowercase letters a to n represent expressions, and o to z represent symbols.

-The assembly line accepts uppercase and lowercase letters as the same.
+From the assembly line, uppercase and lowercase are accepted as the same.

 The special variable in assembly line expressions is '$$', which represents the current location counter.

 ### Operator precedence

-Operators and precedence are based on Python and are as follows.
+The operators and precedence are based on Python and are as follows

 ```
-(expression) Expression enclosed in parentheses
+(expression) An expression enclosed in parentheses
-!,# Operators that return a label, operators that return a symbol
+!,# Operators that return the value of a label, operators that return the value of a symbol
 -,~ Negative, bitwise NOT
-@ Snake Marmuta operator
+@ Unary operator that returns the number of bits in the value that follows
 := Assignment operator
-** Exponentiation
+** Power
 *,// Multiplication, integer division
 +,- Addition, subtraction
 <<,>> Left shift, right shift